7 Steps to Create Your IT Disaster Plan Effectively

 Begin with a thorough risk evaluation to identify potential threats to your IT disaster plan.
 These threats can range from natural disasters and cyberattacks to hardware malfunctions and human errors.
 Did you know that a staggering 90% of all cyber incidents arise from human mistakes?
 This statistic highlights the critical need for vigilance in this area.

-Utilize vulnerability assessments to uncover weaknesses within your systems.
+Utilize to uncover weaknesses within your systems.
 These assessments are essential for pinpointing risks that could impact the IT disaster plan and lead to significant operational disruptions.
 Document these risks meticulously and categorize them based on their potential impact and likelihood.
 This structured analysis will not only guide your restoration strategies but also enable you to prioritize which systems to restore first.
 By doing so, you enhance your organization’s resilience against both cyber threats and natural disasters.

 Follow the arrows to see how to identify and assess risks.
 Each box represents a step in the process, guiding you from the initial evaluation to the final categorization of risks.